openedx/edx-platform/docs/decisions/0005-split-newrelic-app.rst

 We will employ a "hacked" solution to set the NewRelic app name per transaction.
 This is considered a reasonable "hack" by NewRelic, but NewRelic dashboards are their more general recommendation.

-We will define the mappings from request path to new app name in code.
-This mapping handler can be configured using a new setting, ``NEWRELIC_PATH_TO_APP_NAME_SUFFIX_HANDLER``.
-The handler should take a request path and return None for the default mapping, or a suffix to be appended to the default app name.
-Providing the mapping as a setting enables quick rollback, and enables mapping overrides for the Open edX community.
+We will define the mappings from request path to new app name in code using a configurable mapping handler function.
+This mapping handler can be configured using a new setting, ``NEWRELIC_PATH_TO_APP_NAME_SUFFIX_HANDLER``, which will contain a string path to the handler function.
+The handler will take a request path and return None for the default mapping, or a suffix to be appended to the default app name.
+Providing the mapping as a setting enables quick rollback, and enables alternate mapping overrides for the Open edX community.

 Consequences
 ============